Based on current observations and analyses, there are four main trends affecting the PropTech scene in Europe to look out for:

 4) Data-based and AI-supported solutions

 One aspect that connects the many stakeholders in the real estate market is the need for reliable market data and analyses.
-These are now more accessible and meaningful than ever, thanks to property data collection and processing tech innovations –– provided they are used correctly.
+Thanks to tech innovations in property data collection and processing, these are now more accessible and meaningful than ever, provided they are used correctly.

 This is precisely where PriceHubble comes into play.
 Originally from Switzerland, the B2B real estate PropTech is active in many European markets and Japan.
 Its innovative real estate valuation, insights and analytics solutions address the entire real estate value chain for real estate agents, banks and financial services, property managers and more.

 PriceHubble applications collate data to deliver in-depth residential real estate market analytics.
 Its algorithms can accurately determine any residential property's current market and rental prices.
-PriceHubble insights therefore form a reliable base for any type of decision or measure related to real estate.
+PriceHubble’s data-driven insights support real estate professionals in making informed decisions across valuation, lending, portfolio management, and advisory workflows.